Mixing properties for toral extensions of slowly mixing dynamical systems with finite and infinite measure: Introduction

 \section{Introduction}

-Dolgopyat~\cite{Dolgopyat02} obtained results on superpolynomial decay of correlations for compact group extensions of uniformly expanding and uniformly hyperbolic dynamical systems.
-In this paper, we consider toral extensions of a large class of (not necessarily Markov) nonuniformly expanding maps, including the AFN maps of~\cite{Zweimuller98,Zweimuller00}, both in the finite measure setting (where the decay is subexponential) and in the infinite measure setting.
+In a landmark paper, Dolgopyat~\cite{Dolgopyat02} obtained results on superpolynomial decay of correlations for compact group extensions of uniformly expanding and uniformly hyperbolic dynamical systems.
+An interesting question is to extend this result to nonuniformly expanding/hyperbolic systems, including systems that are slowly mixing or preserving an infinite measure.

+In this paper, we focus on the case when the group is abelian, and consider toral extensions of a large class of (not necessarily Markov) nonuniformly expanding maps, including the AFN maps of~\cite{Zweimuller98,Zweimuller00}, in both the finite and infinite measure settings.
 Under mild hypotheses, we show that sharp mixing results for the underlying map pass over to the toral extension.

+Future projects could include group extensions of nonuniformly hyperbolic systems including the case of general compact groups.
+Passing from nonuniformly expanding to nonuniformly hyperbolic should be straightforward for systems with exponentially contracting stable directions, but this is a somewhat restrictive assumption.
+For recent substantial progress on the analogous question for nonuniformly hyperbolic flows and comparison with the group extension situation, see~\cite{BBMsub} and~\cite[Section~9]{rapid} respectively.

+The analysis of compact group extensions divides into the cases where the group is abelian (a torus) or semisimple.
+As seen in~\cite{Dolgopyat02} (see also~\cite{FieldParry99}), it turns out that the toral case raises more technical difficulties, though the semisimple case is more complicated in terms of notation and prerequisites from representation theory.
+In this paper, we have chosen to focus on the technically harder toral case; we do not anticipate any major difficulties in dealing with general compact groups but have not investigated this further.